 His writing was also selected for nine anthologies and two chapbooks between 2013 and 2021, from publishers such as Dagda Publishing, Peeking Cat Literary, Down in the Dirt and Newington Blue Press.
 A number of his poems and flash fiction horror tales were published in mini-book format by Poems-for-All.
 His debut novel was the postapocalyptic science fiction story, The Dogs Don’t Bark in Brooklyn Any More, published in 2013 by Dagda in the United Kingdom.

 Eric’s science fiction/horror story, “At the End of the World, My Daughter Wept Metal,” was nominated for the Sundress Publications 2018 Best of the Net Anthology.
 The following year, Every Writer’s Resource named his poem “The Writer” as one of EWR’s Best of 2019.
 One of his most popular poems to date is an anti-Trump limerick that was “liked” by more than 8,000 people and was retweeted in 2019 by George Conway, a founder of The Lincoln Project Super PAC.

 Eric is a past editor for the dystopian arts and literature journal, The Bees Are Dead.
 He has been interviewed on Blog Talk Radio, by Peeking Cat Poetry Magazine, by Bunbury Magazine and by Spillwords Press.
 In 2013, his writing was featured in the University of Mary Washington Magazine.
 In 2021, his poetry was featured on the Dead Letter Radio podcast.

-Eric will always be a New Yorker at heart, but currently resides in his adopted Virginia, where he enjoys drinking coffee, reciting the poetry of W.H.
-Auden, and occasionally glimpsing a falcon, fawn or fox among the high and clay-colored Alleghenies.
+Eric will always be a New Yorker at heart, but currently resides in his adopted Virginia, where he enjoys drinking coffee and occasionally glimpsing a falcon, fawn or fox among the high and clay-colored Alleghenies.